guardian/auto-foft/README.md

 _work in progress!_

-# @guardian/font-set-loader
+# @guardian/auto-foft

-Automatically prioritises downloads and batches reflows for CSS `@font-face` declarations.
+Automatically prioritises and batches downloading fonts and triggering reflows when using CSS `@font-face` declarations.

-Or, automated [FOFT](https://www.zachleat.com/web/foft) for CSS.
+In other words, it is automated [FOFT](https://www.zachleat.com/web/foft) for CSS.

 ## Example